top of page

 My Warrior Story

-With that realization, I created the Mental Health Warrior Program—a bold new SELF-HELP approach designed to put YOU in charge!
+Armed with that truth, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.

-So you can take charge of your emotions, triumph over challenges and build the life you really want!
+So you can take control of your emotions, triumph over challenges and build the life you really want.

 YOU ARE IN CHARGE